nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   4. **Hassle-Free Data Management**:
       - CoordiMate automatically saves your data on every change, so you never have to worry about losing your data.
-      - When CoordiMate starts, your existing data is automatically loaded in, allowing you to pick up where you left off.
-      - For advanced users, CoordiMate offers you complete data control by saving your data in a human-readable format. <br>Locate the data file at `[JAR file location]/data/addressbook.json` to edit CoordiMate's data directly!

-{% include admonition.html type="warning" title="Warning" body="

-If your changes to the data file makes its format invalid, CoordiMate will not be able to load the data file, resulting in the contact and task lists being empty. <br>

-Always make a backup before you edit!

-" %}

 ---